-SI.1 Correlations of warming indices
+1. Correlations of warming indices

-The correlations between growing degree days with a base temperature of 5°C (GDDs) and other warming indices, including growing degree days with base temperatures of 0°C or 10°C, open water duration, peak temperature of the year, and monthly mean lake surface temperature, were calculated and are displayed in Fig. S1.
+The correlations between growing degree days (GDDs) with a base temperature of 5°C and other warming indices, including growing degree days with base temperatures of 0°C or 10°C, open water duration, peak temperature of the year, and monthly mean lake surface temperature, were calculated and are displayed in Figure S1.
 A positive correlation was observed between GDDs and all other indices.

-SI.2 Model validation simulation:
+2. Model validation simulation

 Previous research has demonstrated that the performance of parameter estimation in surplus production models can be affected by the informativeness of input data.
-In particular, a lack of contrast in historical fishing efforts can lead to insufficiently informative data regarding the fishery population dynamics, potentially resulting in biased parameter estimates.
+In particular, a lack of contrast in historical fishing efforts can lead to insufficiently informative data regarding population dynamics, potentially resulting in biased parameter estimates.
 In addition, the quantity of available data (i.e., relative abundance index and annual recreational harvest) varies significantly across fish populations.
-It is necessary to determine a minimum required data quantity below which the model results may not be reliable.
+It is important to determine a minimum required data quantity below which the model results may not be reliable.
 To address these concerns, we conducted a simulation study to investigate the model's ability to estimate the parameter of warming effect with acceptable accuracy and precision under different fishing pattern and data quantity scenarios.

-SI.2.1 Simulation settings:
+2.1.
+Simulation settings

 The full simulation analysis has three parts including (1) Operating model; (2) Parameter estimation using simulated data; and (3) Model performance evaluation by comparing estimates with pre-set “true” values.

-SI 2.1.1 Operating model
+2.1.1.
+Operating model

-The operating model uses the temperature-dependent surplus production model with pre-determined parameters to simulate the population dynamics of the fishery, and employs a data collection process similar to biological and creel surveys with simulated survey frequencies.
+The operating model uses the temperature-dependent surplus production model with pre-determined parameters to simulate the population dynamics of the fishery and employs a data collection process similar to biological and creel surveys with simulated survey frequencies.

 To examine the effect of different fishing histories on parameter estimates, three scenarios were simulated for the fishery population dynamics: (F1) high fishing effort with low contrast, (F2) low fishing effort with low contrast, and (F3) high contrast in fishing effort.
 F1 had an exploitation rate ranging from 0.6 to 0.7 for all years.
 In F2, the exploitation rate was between 0.1 and 0.2 for all years.
-And in F3, the exploitation rate varied from 0.1 to 0.7 for all years (as depicted in Fig. SI.2.1).
+And in F3, the exploitation rate varied from 0.1 to 0.7 for all years (as depicted in Figure S2).
 A fishing history was simulated over 30 years, matching the time frame analyzed in the actual data.
 The operating model took into account process error in the fishery population dynamics, simulating factors that can affect biomass but are not accounted for in the model.
 Process error was assumed to follow a normal distribution with mean 0 and standard deviation of 0.1.
 The warming impact was randomly chosen from a uniform distribution (-1,1) for each simulation.
 The time series of growing degree days (GDDs) was randomly selected from the pool of GDD data for the lakes studied.
-Stocking biomass and tribal harvest were not included in the operating model as they were accurately measured without observational errors and thus unlikely to cause estimation issues.
+Stocking biomass and tribal harvest were not included in the operating model as they were accurately measured without observational errors and are thus unlikely to cause estimation issues.